unrays/Exotic/README.md

 *I also want to mention that I've tried my best to avoid looking at popular ECS like Beavy, EnTT, or Flecs in order to maintain a "healthy" direction and learn as much as possible without being influenced by "best" practices.
 I enjoy making mistakes, failing, and getting back up; that's what I find fun about learning.
 If I watched and copied others, I simply wouldn't learn.
 Here, I'm quite proud of the TagsGroup system I've come up with; a component has one or more tags that it automatically assigns to its entity when the tag is applied.
 Basically, I want a dynamic tagging system.
 For example, if I add the Position component, the entity is automatically (by default) assigned the position tags.
 Finally, there's always the option to manually disable, add, or remove tags to control everything in very specific situations.*

-*Also, before you read on, I want to say that 95% of the code here is written by me.
-I'm an honest person, and I must tell you that the struct Tags (only the struct, TagsGroup was my idea) was found online and copied and pasted.
-However, I made numerous modifications and adapted it to my system and my needs.
-I fully understand what I'm copying and pasting; otherwise, what would be the point of working on and learning these concepts if, in the end, I'm not able to code what I claim to be doing?*

 *Under construction*

 ## The cleanest and most concise version to date, really promising.